umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Domains/Security-Certificates/index.md

 ![Manage certificates](images/manage-certificates.png)

-On the **Manage domains** page you'll also find option to upload and configure SSL certificates for your Cloud environments.
+On the **Manage domains** page you'll also find the option to upload and configure SSL certificates for your Cloud environments.

 Your certificates need to be `.pfx` format and must be set to use a password.
 Each certificate can then be bound to a hostname you have already added to your site.
-Make certain you use the hostname you will bind the certificate to as the common name (CN) when generating the certificate.
+Make sure you use the hostname you will bind the certificate to as the common name (CN) when generating the certificate.

 ## Running your site on HTTPS only